 This is my preferred method.
 It is easier to watch and see the butter brown and make sure you don't accidentally burn it.

-- Place your butter in the pan and heat on medium-high heat.
+- Place your unsalted butter in the light-colored pan and begin to cook over medium heat.

-- Stir the butter with a wooden or silicone spoon once it begins to melt.
+- Stir the butter with a silicone or wooden spoon once it begins to melt.

 Tips

-When browning butter for the first time, it is important to keep your eye on it, which is why I prefer the stovetop method.
+When browning butter for the first time, it is important to keep a close eye on it, which is why I prefer the stovetop method.
+You can go from perfectly flavorful browned butter to bitter burnt butter in a matter of seconds.

-I recommend cutting stirring the butter frequently to encourage even browning.
+I recommend cutting tablespoons of butter into small cubes and stirring the butter frequently to encourage even browning.

 The butter will at first take its time cooking, then it will start to bubble and you may have a hard time seeing the contents of the pan, that is when the butter is going to start browning.

 Use your senses, smell the butter, it will become nice and fragrant.
-Use a light colored saucepan so you can see the color.
-It should be a nice caramely color.
+Use a heavy bottom light-colored saucepan so you can see the color.
+It should be a nice caramel color.
 For your first few times, err on the side of a lighter caramel as brown butter can easily burn and will leave you with a bitter taste.

 F.A.Q.s